ArnaBannonymus/drug-target/CONTRIBUTE.md

-## Instructions on how to include a new encoder

-Thank you for your interest in DeepPurpose!
-As more and more models are coming up, we want to include as much as the models and their pretrained models in our framework.
-Here we provide step-by-step instructions to do that:

 ### Step 1: modify the ``utils.py`` file for data and parameter.

 For any dataset, we expect each drug is associated with SMILES and each protein with amino acid sequence.
 However, as different encoders expect different input to the model (e.g., MPNN expects mol graph), we need to first transform it to the expected format.
 To do that, in the ``utils.py`` file, define a new function ``smiles2xxx`` or ``target2xxx`` which taks a input SMILES/sequence and outputs the encoding format for that single input.